 - If you walk to fall in love with your job, find an alternative route to switch things up a bit

 - Download a podcast to pass the time

 It’s not easy to change your attitude towards work when you’re unhappy.
 In the early stages, you may have to take a ‘fake it until you make it’ approach.

 Imagine this is your dream job and think about how you would feel and behave.
 Smarten up your work clothes.
 Even if you wear the same uniform each day, ensure they are carefully laundered and pressed.
 Find ways to personalize your uniform, while adhering to dress codes.
 For example, by wearing under scrubs from Careisma Scrubs or other stores under your work clothes, or wearing brightly colored Crocs.
 For men’s fashion ideas for work, check out this article from Esquire.

 Arrive at work early to allow you time to grab a coffee and write down your to-do list.
 Say good morning to co-workers and be friendly and pleasant.
 Throughout the day, think of ways you could improve processes or go the extra mile.
 Share ideas with colleagues.

 6. Do Some Training

 Stress at work is sometimes caused by a lack of confidence in your role.
 If you feel you didn’t receive adequate training, ask for a top-up session.
 Or, look for related external courses that could boost your skills and improve your knowledge and efficiency.

-If you’re unhappy at work, before jumping ship try to fix the problems.
+If you’re unhappy at work before jumping ship tries to fix the problems.
 If the problem can’t be resolved and you’re still unhappy, then you can look for a new position in the knowledge that you tried your best and did everything in your power.

 Without at first trying, it’s likely that the problems will follow you to your next role.
 And there’s always the possibility you could fix things and learn to enjoy your job again.